NL33/electron-git/znext.md

 --start here.
 --don't overcomplicate it.
 Start with github: and more or less just take the github commands and make it easier to run them.

+# apple notes: make it easy to use with apple notes
+--options
+     --as is: copy text, hit create paste doc.; then probably add back the "update paste doc" so can update text

+     --with apple script: current status (July 12, 2021)--stick with more general, manual way from above.
+THis adds too much.
+          --ideal structure: typing apple note, and hit: save, and it automatically updates file with the note in it. how:
+               --hit save. and it gets the id of the last updated note --and gets name.
+               --creates a file with the name, with "-apple-note" appended, and adds the id to the first line of file.
+               --in some way, gets text of the apple note, and adds it to the doc.
+This is the current hold up--not sure how to do that other than relying on clipboard (which requires manual copying or using something like nutjs, which I'd prefer not to do.)
+               --then, next time you hit the save button, app 1. gets the id of the note in the foreground, 2. searches the current folder for the docs with the apple-note title, then 3. searches those for the line with the first id, and then updates that text with the text of the note.
+               --then, when you want to open the note, you can open it from that app

 # make it easy to show and hide the main screen
 --icon on the right to show the main screen

+# add moments of elevation
+--these buttons can be across the header. nice to leave it simple for now--so 2 or 3 buttons tops. breathe big.
+Gratitude notes.
+Especially to keep things simple for my building and not to overcomplicate.
+The idea is these are things I would like to do while I am working, and these are touches to add personality--make my work actually elevating.
+--breathe big button.
+--gratitude notes (save to your computer--create a doc on user's desktop (if want to change later, can save location as local storage)). adds a new time to the doc when you press new gratitude notes.
+--other possibilities:
+     --what I love about this moment
+     --pledge: what I will do in the next 30, 60, 120 minutes --work sprint

 # test out solution offered in turndownservice github for td+p (relevant for showing tables in word docs)